pretix/pretix-docs/docs/guides/widget.md

 # Widget

-If you want to include your ticket shop on your event website or blog, you can use our embeddable widget.
+If you want to include your ticket shop on your event website or blog, you can use the embeddable widget.
 This way, users can buy their tickets without leaving your website.
 Alternatively, you can use the [pretix Button](widget.md#pretix-button) to instantly select some products and proceed to checkout for the user.